Did you know that success is the best revenge? It’s true at work. It’s true at the gym. And it’s true in your bank account.

 I recently crushed a gym nemesis of mine (with success, not with a kettlebell).
 My COVID home workout routine was awesome and now I am leagues ahead of him.

 He was doing pull-ups and after he finished his 3 sets of 5, I just happened to do 3 sets of 12 nearby.
-Oh, we caught each other’s eyes afterward.
+Oh, you bet we caught each other’s eyes afterward.

 That warmed my heart in a way that only crushing someone can.